adrien-nf/git-report-web/README.md

 <a href="https://git-report.com/">GitReport</a> is a web app that allows for an easy report generation from your git commits.

+With our command-line script, you can quickly generate detailed reports of your commits.
+Easily see what you worked on and how much time you spent on it!

 ## Demo

 <img src="https://git-report.com/demo-bd290955.gif"/>